ServiceNowDevProgram/example-instancescan-checks/README.md

 ## Category: Manageability

+### Check any assets assigned to inactive user
+Check if any asset is assigned to inactive users.

 ### Inactive User Check : Catalog Item
 We should ensure that inactive users are removed from being assigned as Catalog item owners.